jessepav/lacygoill-wiki-backup/vim/debug.md

 Valgrind doesn't work atm on Ubuntu 16.04, but it works on Ubuntu 18.04 in a VM.

+You can also try to compile it from source:

+    $ git clone git://sourceware.org/git/valgrind.git
+    $ cd valgrind
+    $ ./autogen.sh
+    $ ./configure
+    $ make
+    $ sudo make install

+But for  some reason, with  a compiled  valgrind, the logfile  contains spurious errors.
+Also, there are a lot of `???` (missing debugging symbols?).

 ### I need an asan log!

     $ git stash -a; git stash clear